docker-mailserver/docker-mailserver/docs/content/config/advanced/podman.md

 HostName=mail.example.com
 Image=docker.io/mailserver/docker-mailserver:latest

-# DMS uses uid 5000 for mailstate, but creates other folders for different users, which will be mapped to different sub-uids
-UIDMap=5000:0:1
-UIDMap=0:1:5000
-UIDMap=5001:5001:60536

 PublishPort=25:25
 PublishPort=143:143
 PublishPort=587:587
 PublishPort=993:993

+# The container UID for root will be mapped to the host UID running this Quadlet service.
+# All other UIDs in the container are mapped via the sub-id range for that user from host configs `/etc/subuid` + `/etc/subgid`.
+UIDMap=+0:@%U

 # Volumes (Base location example: `%h/volumes/%N` => `~/volumes/dms`)
 # NOTE: If your host has SELinux enabled, avoid permission errors by appending the mount option `:Z`.